Ahmadalhindi/battleships/README.md

 ![result](readme-files/result.webp)

-  - validate data if the user not input y or n
+- Validate data if the user not input y or n

  ![continue laying](readme-files/continue_playing.webp)